lamavoyez/saudi-market-dashboard/README.md

 ## Methodology

-The analysis follows a structured quantitative workflow:

-### 1. Data Preparation
-- Downloaded historical adjusted price data
-- Removed missing values and ensured chronological consistency
-- Structured dataset for multi-asset comparison

-### 2. Return Calculations
-- Computed daily returns
-- Calculated cumulative returns to assess long-term growth
-- Annualized returns using 252 trading days

-### 3. Risk Metrics
-- Annualized volatility (standard deviation of daily returns)
-- 30-day rolling volatility to identify short-term risk spikes
-- Maximum drawdown to measure peak-to-trough capital loss
-- Sharpe Ratio (risk-free rate assumed at 0%) to evaluate risk-adjusted performance

-### 4. Correlation Analysis
-- Constructed a correlation matrix of daily returns
-- Assessed diversification potential across assets

-All calculations were performed using Python (Pandas, NumPy) to ensure reproducibility and transparency.
+The data preparation process involved downloading adjusted historical price data, removing missing values, and ensuring chronological consistency.
+Daily returns were calculated, followed by cumulative returns to measure long-term growth.
+Annualized return and volatility were computed using 252 trading days.
+Risk metrics such as maximum drawdown and Sharpe ratio were then derived.
+Finally, a correlation matrix was constructed to evaluate diversification potential across assets.

 ---